 We derive a significant portion of our revenues from commissions and fees paid by our clients for trading securities through our platform.
 In 2018, 2019 and 2020, our brokerage commission income and handling charge income amounted to HK\$408.0 million, HK\$511.4 million and HK\$1,990.1 million (US\$256.7 million), representing 50.3%, 48.2% and 60.1% of our total revenues during the same years, respectively.
 We may experience pressure on our commission or fee rates as a result of competition we face in the online brokerage service industry.
 Some of our competitors offer a broader range of services to a larger client base and enjoy higher trading volumes than we do.
 Consequently, our competitors may be able and willing to offer trading services at lower commission or fee rates than we currently offer or may be able to offer.
 For example, some brokers in Hong Kong and the United States offer zero commission fees or similar policies to attract retail securities investors.
 As a result of this pricing competition, we could lose both market share and revenues.
-We believe that any downward pressure on commission or fee rates could lower our revenues, which would adversely affect our profitability.
+We believe that any downward pressure on commission or fee rates would likely continue and intensify as we continue to develop our business and gain recognition in our markets.
+A decline in our commission or fee rates could lower our revenues, which would adversely affect our profitability.
 In addition, our competitors may offer other financial incentives such as rebates or discounts in order to induce trading in their systems rather than in ours.
 If our commission or fee rate decreases significantly, our operating and financial results may be materially and adversely affected.